bluealday/Python-for-Data-Science-Web-Core-Programming-Journey/README.md

 - Week 7: AWS Data Engineering (Processing Data for ML)

-# Class 4: Machine Learning
+# Class 4: Introduction to Machine Learning with Python

 - Enrolled in the Sept 2024 course since the original course offering was cancelled April 2024